 John P. Lenich Earl Dunlap Distinguished Professor of Law

 Lenich has been an active member of the bar, serving as member of the House of Delegates of the Nebraska State Bar Association, the Board of Trustees of the Lincoln Bar Association, and the Board of Directors of the Nebraska Lawyers Trust Account Foundation.
-He has also been an active member of the university community, serving as member of the University Judicial Board, the ASUN Electoral Commission, and the Intercollegiate Athletics Committee.
+He has also been an active member of the university community, serving as a member of the University Judicial Board, the ASUN Electoral Commission, and the Intercollegiate Athletics Committee.

 Lenich grew up on the South Side of Chicago, where he attended elementary and high school.
 More than once, however, he skipped school so that he could take in a White Sox game at Comiskey Park.
-After graduating from law school, he practiced law with the Los Angeles firm of O’Melveny & Myers where he specialized in sports antitrust litigation.
+After graduating from law school, he practiced law with the Los Angeles firm of O’Melveny and Myers where he specialized in sports antitrust litigation.
 He became a Husker fan shortly after he joined the faculty in 1984.

 The control of business activities through the antitrust laws.
 Areas of primary emphasis include monopolies, conspiracies in restraint of trade, boycotts, resale price maintenance, exclusive dealing and tying arrangements, territorial restrictions and mergers.